An optimization framework for resilient batch estimation in Cyber-Physical Systems: The resilience property of the proposed class of estimators

 with $E= $.
 As $\mathbb{T}_\varepsilon^c$ has $r$ elements, applying the definition of $p_r$ gives

 By the assumption that $p_r<1/(1+\gamma_\psi)$ we have that \\ $1-(1+\gamma_\psi)p_r>0$, and consequently, that

-Given that the system is observable on $\interval{0}{T-1}$, it can be shown, thanks to Lemma~\ref{lem:fc} in the Appendix that $H_\Sigma$ satisfies properties~\ref{prop:prem}--\ref{prop:4} (the proof of this is quite similar that of Lemma \ref{lem:obs} in Appendix~\ref{app:obs_proof}).
-We can therefore apply Lemma~\ref{lem:lb} to conclude that for any norm $\lVert \cdot \rVert$, there exists a $\mathcal{K}_\infty$ function $q'$ such that
+Given that the system is observable on $\interval{0}{T-1}$, it can be shown, thanks to Lemma~\ref{lem:fc} in the Appendix, that $H_\Sigma$ satisfies properties~\ref{prop:prem}--\ref{prop:4} (the proof of this is quite similar to that of Lemma \ref{lem:obs} in Appendix~\ref{app:obs_proof}).
+We can therefore apply Lemma~\ref{lem:lb} to conclude that for any norm $\lVert \cdot \rVert$